 Filing online is the most accurate and efficient way to send us your information.
-You can file your New employee details (IR346) and Employment Information (IR348) forms through the Payroll Returns account which you can find in your myIR account on our website.
+You can file your New employee details -IR346 and Employment information - IR348 forms through the Payroll Returns account which you can find in your myIR account on our website.

 You'll need to register for a myIR secure online services account.
-Go to www.ird.govt.nz/mylR to register.
+Go to ird.govt.nz/mylR to register.

-You can use myIR to register for GST, file GST returns, change vour bank account details and much more.
+You can use mylR to register for GST, file GST returns, change vour bank account details and much more.